 What is the evidence for augmentation therapy in patients with treatment-resistant depression?

 There is weak research to guide treatment decisions for patients who have not responded to two adequate courses of antidepressant treatment.
-One study of cognitive behavior therapy showed benefit over placebo.
-Aripiprazole (Abilify) had a small effect, but neither antipsychotics nor lithium provided benefit over placebo.
-(Level of Evidence = 1a)
+One randomized controlled trial of cognitive behavior therapy showed benefit over placebo.
+Aripiprazole (Abilify) had a small effect, but no other antipsychotic or lithium provided benefit over placebo.